eusine-g/Exercise-05D-EnemiesAndNavMeshes/README.md

 # Project 5
 ## Implementation / Features you added
-Maze
+Maze,
-Player controllable with mouse and keyboard
+Player controllable with mouse and keyboard,
-2 enemies
+2 enemies,
-2 materials used
+2 materials used,
-2 light sources used
+2 light sources used,
-main menu and end screen
+main menu and end screen,
-objective is clear
+objective is clear,
-options menu
+options menu,
-placebo slider
+placebo slider,
-music
+music,
-lights mark beginning and end
+lights mark beginning and end, scary ambience,
-scary ambience

 ## References